SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent" "localhost:9980/skynet/blacklist"
 ```

 returns the list of hashed merkleroots that are blacklisted.

+NOTE: these are not the same values that were submitted via the POST endpoint.
+This is intentional so that it is harder to find the blocked content.

+NOTE: With v1.5.0 the return value for the Blacklist changed.
+Pre v1.5.0 the
+[]crypto.Hash was a slice of MerkleRoots.
+Post v1.5.0 the []crypto.Hash is
+a slice of the Hashes of the MerkleRoots

 ### JSON Response
 > JSON Response Example